mimbres/neural-audio-fp/README.md

   - If `CHECKPOINT_INDEX` is not specified, the training will resume from the latest checkpoint.
-  - In `default` configuration, every checkpoints are stored in `logs/checkpoint/CHECKPOINT_NAME/ckpt-CHECKPOINT_INDEX.index`.
+  - In `default` configuration, all checkpoints are stored in `logs/checkpoint/CHECKPOINT_NAME/ckpt-CHECKPOINT_INDEX.index`.

 </details>